pebblecode/javascript/packages/eslint-config-pebblecode/README.md

 ### eslint-config-pebblecode

-Our default export contains all of our ESLint rules, including EcmaScript 6+ and React.
+Our default export contains all of our ESLint rules, including ES2015 and React.
 It requires `eslint` and `eslint-plugin-react`.

 1. `npm install --save-dev eslint-config-pebblecode eslint-plugin-react eslint`